 The Mütter’s forty-six microscope slides of the brain came from a Philadelphia neuropathologist named Lucy Rorke-Adams, who donated them to the museum in 2011.
 She received them from a colleague in the ’70s, who got them from Harvey himself.
 An octogenarian herself, Rorke-Adams said she wanted to find a safe place for the slides before she passed on.
 She chose well, and the slides are now one of the museum’s most prized possessions.

-Easy to miss but worth poring over is the collection of 2,000 objects removed from peoples throats, in attractive wooden pullout display drawers.
-These are from the Chevalier Jackson Foreign Body Collection, amassed by Chevalier Jackson, who is considered the be the greatest laryngologist of all time.
+Easy to miss, but worth poring over, is the collection of 2,000 objects removed from people’s throats, housed in attractive wooden pull out display drawers.
+These are from the Chevalier Jackson Foreign Body Collection, amassed by Chevalier Jackson, who is considered to be the greatest laryngologist of all time.

 Also of particular interest are the conjoined twin skeletons, delicately displayed in various jaunty positions; the plaster death cast of celebrated “Siamese Twins” Chang and Eng Bunker, who died within hours of each other; the “Soap Lady,” an exhumed corpse from the 1800s unusual for the waxy substance that formed around it during decomposition; and enough horrifyingly-detailed wax models and preserved human fetuses to last more than a lifetime.

 Open from 10 a.m. to 5 p.m. daily.
 Minors are welcomed but must be accompanied by an adult.
 Photography is prohibited.